Coastal Carolina vs. Texas State NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Coastal Carolina's games this season have gone over 59 points five of nine times.
+- Coastal Carolina has combined with its opponents to put up more than 59 points in five of nine games this season.

-- Texas State has combined with its opponents to score more than 59 points in five of 10 games this season.
+- Texas State and its opponents have combined to score more than 59 points in five of 10 games this season.

-- The combined points per game average of the two teams, 65.5, is 6.5 points greater than Saturday's over/under.
+- The two teams combine to score 65.5 points per game, 6.5 more than the total in this contest.

-- These two squads combine to allow 53.7 points per game, 5.3 fewer than this contest's over/under.
+- The 53.7 combined points per game that these two squads have allowed this season are 5.3 fewer than the 59 total in this contest.

-- The Chanticleers and their opponents score an average of 58.8 points per game, 0.2 fewer than Saturday's total.
+- The average total in Chanticleers games this season is 58.8, 0.2 points fewer than Saturday's total of 59 .

-- In 2021, games involving the Bobcats have averaged a total of 57 points, two fewer than this game's set over/under.
+- In 2021, games involving the Bobcats have averaged a total of 57.0 points, 2.0 fewer than this game's set over/under.

 Coastal Carolina Stats and Trends

-- The Chanticleers have an ATS record of 3-0 in their three games when favored by 21.5 points or more so far this season.
+- This season, the Chanticleers have an ATS record of 3-0 in their three games as a favorite of 21.5 points or more.

-- Coastal Carolina's games this year have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).
+- Coastal Carolina's games this year have hit the over on four of nine set point totals (44.4%).

-- Coastal Carolina is 4-2 against the spread and 6-1 overall in games when it puts up more than 33.9 points.
+- Coastal Carolina is 4-2 against the spread and 6-1 overall this season when the team notches more than 33.9 points.

-- When Coastal Carolina piles up over 421.8 yards, the team is 4-3 against the spread and 7-1 overall.
+- When Coastal Carolina totals over 421.8 yards, the team is 4-3 against the spread and 7-1 overall.

 - The Chanticleers have seven giveaways this season, while the Bobcats have 12 takeaways .